Ōya-ji: History

 The history and foundation of the temple is uncertain, but it appears to date from the late Nara period to early Heian period.
 The temple is located in a valley which contains the ruins of a Jōmon period settlement.
 According to the temple's own legend, it was founded by Kūkai in 810 AD after he returned from Tang dynasty China.
 The honzon image of Senjū Kannon Bosatsu is approximately 4.5 meters tall and was completed before the end of the Heian period.
 The temple became part of the Bandō Sanjūsankasho route in the Kamakura period.
 It was under the protection of the powerful Utsunomiya Futaarayama Jinja and the Utsunomiya clan through the Muromachi period.
 The temple went into decline after the destruction of the Utsunomiya clan by Toyotomi Hideyoshi, but was revived under the sponsorship of the Okudaira clan, who became daimyō of Utsunomiya Domain in the early Edo period.
 The temple was rebuilt by Kamehime, the eldest daughter of Shōgun Tokugawa Ieyasu, with the assistance of Tenkai as a resting place between Edo and the Shrines and Temples of Nikkō.
 The temple has burned down on several occasions, and most of its documentary history has been lost.
 Its precincts were excavated in 1965, and Buddha statues from the Kamakura period, votive stones dated 1363, and a copper bowl dated 1551 were found.

 The temple complex also includes a small museum.
 Across from the temple is an Ōya stone quarry that has been converted into a park.
 The park features a massive statue of Kannon, called the "Kannon of Peace" (平和観音, Heiwa Kannon) created after World War II.

-The tempe is approximately 30 minutes by car from JR East Utsunomiya Station.
+The temple is approximately 30 minutes by car from JR East Utsunomiya Station.